Telemedicine Apps: Making Healthcare Affordable

 What Are Telemedicine Applications?

 So what are exactly those apps doing?
 In general, telehealth mobile apps collect and store administrative and personal data.
 Doctors use this information to diagnose, interpret, and treat patients.
-The core task of these applications to enhance health management, treatment, and overall health care.
+The core task of these applications is to enhance health management, treatment, and overall health care.
+Beyond patient management, these innovative apps can also be utilized as a tool for medical billing, thereby making expense tracking and payment easy for both patients and healthcare providers.

 What are the three different types of telemedicine?